Small businesses have found it’s more important than ever to connect with customers via websites and social media.

 Lastly, when signing up for a hosting provider, make sure you get an SSL certificate, especially if your website will handle sensitive information.

 A domain name is an address that users type on their web browsers to access your website.
-It’s important that you choose the right domain name, not only one that sounds professional but also one that’s easy for people to remember.
+It’s important that you choose the right domain name when creating a business website.
+It not only sounds professional but also one that’s easy for people to remember.

 Some tips for choosing a domain name: